Team-MM-FX/Team-MM-FX.github.io/downloads.md

 [DivaModLoader Required](https://github.com/blueskythlikesclouds/DivaModLoader/releases)

 ### MM+FX V2.3 Lite Version (9GB)
 > A Smaller Version of the MM+FX Mod, however 3D PVs will be broken.
+If you are updating from v2.2 scroll below for a smaller update file.

 Google Drive link coming soon